An unarmed man was shot by a Virginia deputy who gave him a ride home an hour earlier - KESQ

 Shooting occurred after ‘domestic incident’

-The shooting occurred just before 3:20 a.m. local time Wednesday, about 50 minutes after a Spotsylvania County Sheriff’s deputy had given Brown a ride home from a gas station after responding to a 911 call for a “disabled motorist,” according to statements from the Virginia State Police.
+The shooting occurred just before 3:20 a.m. local time Wednesday, about 50 minutes after a Spotsylvania County Sheriff’s deputy had given Brown a ride home, according to statements from the Virginia State Police.

 VSP said the deputy who shot Brown was responding to a “domestic incident” when the shooting occurred.